-.89 The Superintending Engineer has wented out the depreciated value of the entire installation on yearly basis for 10 years (Capy etteched).
+.89 The Superintending Engineer has venind at the depresiated value for the entire installation on yearly basis for 10 years.
+(Copy Attached).

-As the Prime Minister tenure finishes in 1978 (in the Creycar of installation) the depreciated cost on worked on by the S.E deman worked and by the S.E deman worked needs to head the new proposal if the head of Elifaber pays this much make in 1978 he can own the installation.
+As the Prime Minister tenuro finishen in 1978 (in the Cr year of installation) the depreciated cost on worked on by the S.E comes to Rs.
+92017.
+According to the above proposal 15 the latitude physical much makey in 1978 he can own the installation.

-Another point may also be considered that the Frime Afinister before taking over as President was quite keppy with the window type airfull depreciated cost but a part of the cost chould be borne by the Government.
+Another point may also be considered that the Frime Minister before taking over as President was guite hopey with the window type offull depreciated cost but a part of the cost chould be borne by the Government.
 This case is submitted for Government decision.

-An early decision may please be taken and the undersigned informed accordingly.

-Brigadier, -Military Secretary to Prime Minister

-meal

-(M Imilan All)

-Anbrus Printer for works of Coloni Iclamato.

-No. 165(0) - 3/31 21 Mar)3

-ANNEX. - J-2

-Minigery of Lebour and Works

-Subject: - Installation of Air-conditioning ocniesest of Al-Murtoza, Lerkans.

-Reference Prime Minister's Secretariat (Percenci) U.O.No.168(6)-G/73, dated 21.11.1973, addressed to the North and Labour Minister on the above subject.

-2. The patter has been examined in consultation with the Ministry of Finance who have agreed to our proposal that 50% of the depreciated cost or the corep value, whichever is higher, may be charged, should the Price Minister wishes to retain the air-conditioning equipment on vecation of his high office.
+An early decision may please be taken and the undersigned Informed accordingly. meal Brigadior, -Dilling fourctary to Prime Ellaictor (In Intias All) r works of Calorin Sclamator!
+Yo: 162(6) - 3/31 21 Mor)3 Government of Pekisten Ministry of Lebour and Works ANNEX. - J-2 Subject: - Installation of Air-conditioning equinant of Al-Murtaza, Lerkans.
+Reference Prime Minister's Secretariat (Petecnol) U.O.No.168(6)-G/73, dated 21.11.1973, addressed to the Works and Lebour Minister on the above oubject.
+2. The natter has been examined in consultation with the Ministry of Finance who have agreed to our proposal that 50% of the depreciated cost or the corep value, whichever is higher, may be charged; should the Price Minister wishes to retain the air-conditioning equipment on vecation of his high office.

-(M.R.
-DNAVAT)

-Additional Secretary
+Additional Secretary 6-12-1973

-6-12-1973